microsoft/coyote/docs/_case-studies/azure-blockchain-workbench.md

   implemented, after which Coyote tests passed.
 As a result, the team had a much higher confidence in deploying their fix.

-- Developing the system using Coyote's state-machine programming model led to a highly concurrent and performant implementation.
+- Developing the system using Coyote's state machine programming model led to a highly concurrent and performant implementation.

 - Coyote allowed the team to concisely state the various success and failure